 Carol is a licensed clinical social worker who has worked with children and families for more than twenty-seven years.
 She received her MSW from UC Berkeley in 1983.
 Carol has expertise in child, individual, group, and family therapy, and she works extensively with parents on parenting skills and family dynamics.
 She has significant experience consulting to teachers and staff of preschoolers through high school age students.
 Carol is a graduate of the Harris Training Program and currently specializes in parent-infant/child therapy and early childhood mental health consultation, particularly with children who have experienced trauma.
 Prior to joining JFCS/East Bay, Carol was a middle school therapist, as well as the director of a special education day treatment program serving severely emotionally disturbed children.

 Holly joined JFCS/East Bay in 2006 as the agency's Marketing & Communications Manager.
-She took on her current role in November 2009.
+In November 2009, she took on her current role of writing the agency's grant proposals, maintaining relationships with foundations, and reporting on program progress as well as overseeing all outreach and marketing activities.
 Holly is a graduate of UC Berkeley, where she majored in English and minored in French.
-She spent twelve years in book publishing before bringing her writing, editing, and project management skills to JFCS/East Bay.
+She spent twelve years working for local book publishers before bringing her writing, editing, and project management skills to JFCS/East Bay.